Skip to content

 const result = await parser.parse("report.pdf");

-for (const item of page.textItems) {
+for (const page of result.pages) {

 }